0xTCG/aldy/README.rst

   - ``-d, --debug DEBUG``

     Create a `DEBUG.tar.gz`` file that can be shared with the authors for easier debugging.
-    Contains no private information except the file name and sample mutation counts in the gene of interest.
+    Contains no private information except the file name and sample variant counts in the gene of interest.

   - ``--multiple-warn-level MULTIPLE_WARN_LEVEL``